lukecav/awesome-gravity-forms/README.md

 * [Gravity Forms HubSpot](https://wordpress.org/plugins/gf-hubspot/) - Integrates Gravity Forms with HubSpot allowing form submissions to be automatically sent to your HubSpot account.
 * [Gravity Forms Dynamics CRM](https://wordpress.org/plugins/gf-dynamics-crm/) - Integrates Gravity Forms with Dynamics allowing form submissions to be automatically sent to your Dynamics account.
 * [Gravity Forms Zendesk](https://wordpress.org/plugins/gf-zendesk/) - Integrates Gravity Forms with Zendesk allowing form submissions to be automatically sent to your Zendesk account.
+* [WP Gravity Forms Insightly](https://wordpress.org/plugins/gf-insightly/) - Integrates Gravity Forms with Insightly allowing form submissions to be automatically sent to your Insightly account.